ArkCase/samba-dc/README.md

 # Samba Active Directory Domain Controller for Docker

-A well documented, tried and tested Samba Active Directory Domain Controller that works with the standard Windows management tools; this is forked from the Fmstrat to build for ARMv8 and ARMv7.
+A well documented, tried and tested Samba Active Directory Domain Controller that works with the standard Windows management tools; this is a fork from the Fmstrat/Samba-domain repo to build for ARMv8 and ARMv7.
 The goal of the fork is to getting it working on a Unifi Dream Machine, Raspberry Pi 3+/4 and/or integrate it into Unraid.

 ## Environment variables for quick start
 * `DOMAIN` defaults to `CORP.EXAMPLE.COM` and should be set to your domain